Here’s what you’ll learn when you read this story:

 When I was 16, my high-school distance coach did something after track practice that I’ll never forget: He pulled out two tubes of Pringles from his backpack and told me and my teammates to grab some chips—not to eat, but to run with.

 And when I say run, I mean sprint.
 Coach gave us instructions to hold one chip in each hand while doing 150-meter strides.
-My track coach was a genius for this one.
+How to Dial in Your Running Form.

 So off we went, potato chips in hand, sprinting on the track.
 On the first stride, I failed immediately, crushing the Pringles in each of my hands within 30 meters.
 But on the next sprints, I realized I needed to keep my fingers loose and light to get the chips across the finish line in one piece.

-While this struck me as a silly drill back then, little did I know that it instilled a crucial tip in me for the rest of my life: Why relaxed hands are key to conserving energy and running efficiently.
-Guide to Mental Health running form, but it’s so much more important than you think.
+While this struck me as a silly drill back then, little did I know that it instilled a crucial tip in me for the rest of my life: DAA Industry Opt Out.
+Having a good running form is all about being running form, but it’s so much more important than you think.

 “The more you squeeze your hands, the more energy that you’re getting rid of through your hands—but you want all that energy to go into your actual running,” Amanda Nurse, a certified run coach and Wellness in Motion Run Coaching founder, told Runner’s World.